Perturbative Color Correlations in Double Parton Scattering: Numerics

 We see that the singlet distribution is much larger than the octet and $27$ representation.
 But we also see that the non-singlet distribution values stay the same and even slowly increase at high energy (as predicted).
 This behavior is unlike what is expected from the non-singlet DPDs that should be highly suppressed at high energies \citep{Mekhfi1988,artru1}.
-The source of the seen minimum value of the non-singlet functions is due to the normalization, $G_{p}^{G}\left(x,Q^{2}\right)$ as a function of $Q$ (when is taken $x=\sqrt{\frac{4\cdot Q^{2}}{s}}$).
+The source of the seen minimum value of the non-singlet functions is due to the normalization, $G_{p}^{G}\left(x,Q^{2}\right)$ as a function of $Q$ ( where we take $x=\sqrt{\frac{4\cdot Q^{2}}{s}}$ ).

 It's also interesting to look at the $k$ behavior of the integrand of (\ref{eq:D 1-2}) to explicitly see which splitting scales contribute the most to $_{\left[1\right]}^{\alpha}\overline{D}_{h}^{GG}$.
 The value of this integrand (after performing the $z_{1}$ and $z_{2}$ integrals) is shown on the left of figure \ref{fig: DalphaK graph} for the LHC kinematics and $Q=50\ [GeV]$ (similar behavior is also seen for different kinematics).
 It can be seen from this figure that the singlet distribution gets most of the contribution from the low $k$ region.
 In contrast, the non singlet distributions are suppressed at low $k$ and get notable contributions only starting at $k>5\ [GeV]$.
 The $k$ for which the maximal value of the integrand is obtained is shown in figure \ref{fig: DalphaK graph} on the right for different values of $Q$ at the LHC kinematics.
 As is expected the dominant splitting scale increases with $Q$.